ntnhut/LeetSolve/docs/source/Binary_Tree/700_Search_in_a_Binary_Search_Tree.md

 * The right subtree contains only nodes with values greater than the node's value.

-Given this property, we can use a recursive approach to search for the node:
+Given this property, you can use a recursive approach to search for the node:

 1. Start at the root node.
 2. If the `root` is `null`, return `null` (base case).